HL7/us-behavioral-health-profiles/input/pagecontent/quick_facts.md

     - Type 2 Diabetes: Takes metformin 2000 mg daily
     - Moderate Depression: On antidepressants, recently discontinued due to difficulty scheduling PCP appointments
     - Severe allergies to peanuts and penicillin
-    - History of substance abuse, clean for the past year
+    - History of substance use, clean for the past year

 ED Visit (6 months ago):